Toronto Marlboros: History

 The original Hot Stove Club was formed at Maple Leaf Gardens on May 28, 1937, for the purpose of raising funds to support the Marlborough Hockey Club.
 The Hot Stove Club was given a permanent bar & lounge at Maple Leaf Gardens in 1963.
 From 1929 to 1975 the Marlboros won the national junior championship seven times.

 Marlboro players from the Memorial Cups in the 1950s and 1960s jumped directly to the Maple Leafs, helping them win the Stanley Cup four times in the 1960s.
 Former NHL stars stayed in the organization to help coach in the junior ranks.
 Turk Broda and George Armstrong both coached the Marlboros to Memorial Cup victories.

 Stafford Smythe organized the Metro Junior A League in 1961 as a rival league to the OHA, with the Marlboros as its charter member.
 After the league folded in 1963, the Toronto Neil McNeil Maroons were amalgamated into the Marlboros along with prospect players signed to the Toronto Maple Leafs, along with their coach Jim Gregory.

 The Marlboros returned to prominence again in 1973, coached by former Toronto Maple Leafs captain George Armstrong.
 Armstrong's team in 1973 lost only seven games all season, and two years later he coached the Marlboros to their seventh national title in 1975.

 The team began to decline in the standings in the late 1970s which continued through the 1980s.
-Many people felt that Harold Ballard's penny-pinching ways helped contribute to the demise of Canada's most successful junior team.
+Some people felt that Harold Ballard's penny-pinching ways helped contribute to the demise of Canada's most successful junior team.
 In October 1988, with the team losing hundreds of thousands of dollars a year, Maple Leaf Gardens Limited reached an agreement to sell the Toronto Marlboros for a reported $500,000, severing their ties with the Maple Leafs.
 The Leafs retained the rights to the Marlies name.
 The OHL team moved to Hamilton for the 1989-90 season, becoming the Dukes of Hamilton.
 They were not financially successful in Hamilton, though, and after only two seasons the Dukes became the Guelph Storm.